6-week Trailteam placements

-- Week 1 Training/introduction week
+- Week 1: Training/introduction week based at Langidalur

-- Week 4 Holiday / hiking week
+- Week 4: Holiday / hiking week

-Our volunteers work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
+Our volunteers do practical work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
-Worksites are generally 15-45 minutes walk from the camps.
+Worksite are generally 15-45 minutes walk from the camps.
 The programme includes 2 days off during each working week.

 Holiday / hiking week

-Week 4 is a holiday week for our 6-week volunteers and can explore the area or travel further afield.
+We have included a holiday/hiking week for our 6-week volunteers to allow time to explore the area or travel further afield.
 We invite our volunteers to join us and take part in the famous 4-day hike Landmannalaugar to Thórsmörk (Laugavegur hiking trail).
-We will organise transport to the start of the hike and lightweight food for the teams.
-The hike is optional and participants who do not wish to take part may organise their own free time or even chose to join additional work projects during this time.
-Participants do not have to make a decision about the hike until Week 3 of the placement.
-It is important that anyone wishing to complete the hike makes sure that they bring all the necessary personal equipment with them, as it will not be possible to obtain additional equipment in Thórsmörk (See our Equipment list for volunteers).
-It is important to note that the weather in Iceland’s mountains is very changeable and poor conditions may result in the hike being delayed or cancelled.
+We organise transport to the start of the hike and provide lightweight food for the teams.
+The hike is optional and participants who do not wish to take part may make their own travel arrangements during this time.
+Participants can decide if they would like to join the hike in the week before when we meet to discuss plans for the trip.

-Holiday / hiking week for Group 1: 24/06 – 30/06
+Holiday / hiking week for Group 1: 21/06 – 27/06

-Holiday / hiking week for Group 2: 12/08 – 18/08
+Holiday / hiking week for Group 2: 09/08 – 15/08

 There is no participation fee.
 Our volunteers pay their own travel costs to Iceland and join their team at the Langidalur base-camp in Thórsmörk.
 Throughout the placement, food, transport and campsites are provided.
 Please note that participants cover their own costs if they leave the project area during their free time.